 - Jerusalem artichokes

 Adding probiotics to your diet can be an effective method of raising gut bacteria.
 The five core species of probiotics include:

 - Lactobacillus plantarum – this species helps fight infections, controls inflammation, manages the growth of pathogenic bacteria and breakdown proteins that can reduce food allergies.

 - Lactobacillus acidophilus – this species helps manufacture vitamin K, control yeast, produce lactase and maintain healthy cholesterol levels.

 - Lactobacillus brevis – this species enhances the immunity of cells, particularly killer T-cells immunity and increases BDNF levels.

 - Bifidobacterium lactis – this species boosts immunity, particularly to vaccines.

 - Bifidobacterium longum – this species improves lactose intolerance, has antioxidant properties, helps maintain healthy cholesterol, enhances BDNF, and lowers intestinal pH, which suppresses tumor growth.

 For recipes and ideas for brain/gut-healthy breakfast, lunch and dinner, check out the book Brain Maker by Dr. David Perlmutter and click here to watch Dr. Perlmutter discuss his choice of probiotics.
-Click here for a list of commercial probiotics and the bacteria they contain.
-Lastly, learn more about probiotics by clicking here to watch this detailed interview with Dr. Perlmutter and the “sometimes quacky but well-intended and often genius” Dr. Mercola.
+Or see a list of commercial probiotics and the bacteria they contain.
+Lastly, learn more about probiotics by watching this detailed interview with Dr. Perlmutter and the “sometimes quacky but well-intended and often genius” Dr. Mercola.